-Submit a Certification Form
+Submit a Certification

-In order to join the Program, you must file a Certification form by the deadline date of June 12, 2017 (for the 2017 election cycle) to become a participant.
-By submitting this form, you agree to abide by the Program's rules and requirements.
+In order to join the Program for the 2021 citywide elections, you must file a Certification by April 26, 2021 (the ninth Monday before the primary election).
+By submitting this form, you become a Program participant and agree to abide by the Program's rules and requirements.
+If you wish to receive public funds before April 26, 2021, you must register as a participant at least 15 business days before the scheduled public funds payment date.